Center for Talented Youth: Background

-Dr. Julian Stanley, a psychology professor at Johns Hopkins University, launched the initial talent search in 1972, aiming to discover and support intellectually gifted students.
+Julian Stanley, a psychology professor at Johns Hopkins University, launched the initial talent search in 1972, aiming to discover and support intellectually gifted students.
 Initially named SMPY (The Study of Mathematically Precocious Youth), the program primarily focused on nurturing mathematical aptitude.
 In 1980, the CTY Summer Programs officially commenced, offering educational opportunities during the summer at St. Mary's College of Maryland.

 Beginnings

 The Center for Talented Youth (CTY) traces its origins back to the Office of Talent Identification and Development (OTID), which marked the early stages of the organization.
-OTID emerged through the merger of Dr. Julian Stanley's Study for Mathematically Precocious Youth (SMPY) and the Program for Verbally Gifted Youth (PVGY).
+OTID emerged through the merger of Stanley's Study for Mathematically Precocious Youth (SMPY) and the Program for Verbally Gifted Youth (PVGY).
 Subsequently, the program was renamed the Center for the Advancement of Academically Advanced Youth (CTY).
-Initially, Dr. William C. George served as the first Director of the integrated program, a position later assumed by Dr. William G. Durden in 1982.
+Initially, William C. George served as the first director of the integrated program, a position later assumed by William Durden in 1982.
 In the beginning, the residential program was established in St. Mary's, with 109 students participating in its inaugural year.
-However, in 1980, CTY expanded its reach by initiating a Talent Search across the United States to identify gifted students.
+However, in 1980, CTY expanded its reach by initiating a talent search across the United States to identify gifted students.
 While the program at St. Mary's concluded by the end of the 1981 summer, CTY's growth was propelled by two locations: Carlisle and Lancaster, which played a significant role in shaping the organization's present-day stature.

 Growth of organization

 In the summer of 1982, Carlisle and Lancaster took over the operations previously held at St. Mary's and have continued to run their programs ever since.
 The partnership between Franklin & Marshall and Dickinson College played a crucial role in popularizing CTY.
 In 1986, Saratoga Springs became another location, further expanding the summer camp.
 CTY introduced a commuter program for young students in 1985, followed by the addition of a residential Young Students program in 1992, which included sites like Sandy Spring.
 Los Angeles also joined the CTY network in 1992, contributing to the organization's growing number of sites and enrolled students.
 In the same year, the Centre for Talented Youth in Ireland was established in Dublin.
-By 1992, CTY had approximately 6,000 students enrolled in summer programs across twelve sites in the United States and abroad.
+By 1992, CTY had approximately 6,000 students enrolled in summer programs across 12 sites in the United States and abroad.
 With CTY's expanding presence, the organization recognized the need to create a comprehensive name for their institution, giving rise to IAAY, the Institute for the Academic Advancement of Youth.